This site requires a more recent version of Adobe Flash Player to function properly.

 Even though competition among pay-TV companies is increasing, they cannot continue bidding up subscription prices for channels.
 In order to protect consumers, pay-TV providers are increasingly taking a stand against media companies, leading to frequent channel blackouts.

 With growth of online streaming companies such as Netflix that monetize primarily older content, licensing opportunities have expanded for media companies.
-This is helping them recoup some of the lost revenues from declining DVD sales.
 However, given a decline in traditional television viewership, ratings are hit hard and this has resulted in lower advertising revenues for most of the media companies.
 So far, licensing revenue growth has not been able to completely offset the declines seen on advertising front.
+Having said that, broadcasting networks, such as FOX, CBS, NBC and ABC have been able to contain the advertising decline due to their exposure to sports programming, which garners very high viewership and better ad pricing.

 How Does Trefis Modelling Work?